 - Electrical components, because dirty contacts waste energy and pose a fire hazard

 Compost bedding dairy barns are an integrated approach that solves many farm problems, including the problem of manure handling.
 This design also utilizes the heat of aerobic fermentation to heat the barn space.
-Compost is spread on fields seasonally, and nutrient loss is much less than with spreading raw manure.
+Compost is spread on fields seasonally, and there is much less nutrient loss than with spreading raw manure.
 However, the compost bedding process requires aeration twice a day and ventilation to remove moisture.
 Maintaining a compost bedding space requires constant attention and sufficient equipment to aerate the bedding pack twice daily.
 Aeration can be accomplished with a modified compost turner, a front end loader, or a bobcat.
+Some producers even use pigs to aerate bedded compost.
 Compost bedding barns reduce the need to purchase and ship bedding materials such as wood shavings, which represents not only a cost savings but an energy savings as well.
 Marcia Endres and Kavin Janni of the University of Minnesota suggest the following practices to ensure a successfully composted bedding pack:

 - Provide at least 80 square feet per cow for Holsteins and similar-sized breeds and 65 square feet for Jerseys.
 Some producers provide 100 square feet per cow.